-How it works: Apple’s iPhone line is wireframes and designed in California but the manufacturing is done across different locations in the world.
+How it works: Apple’s iPhone line is designed in California but the manufacturing is done across different locations in the world.

 Project outsourcing is focused on getting a project, or even a part of your project, off your back.
 You don’t want to compromise the output just because you don’t have the time to focus on them or the skill to handle them well.